 week month in Husker history

-It's another slow news month, and Googles news archive is still basically unsearchable.
-So we are again breaking from convention and covering all of July as we look back in five-year intervals:
+It's another slow news month, so we are again breaking from convention and covering all of July as we look back in five-year intervals:

 1909: Former Cornhusker star Johnny Bender is close to joining the Nebraska football staff as an assistant coach (but he would choose to coach Haskell instead).